lccao/NBA-Season-Explorer/README.md

-A React Web App that display multiple teams' seasonal data in one chart.
+A React Web App that virtualize NBA game data.

 **Features**: